knative/docs/community/README.md

 ### Authoring samples

-Beyond the official documentation there are endless possibilities for combining tools, platforms, languages and products.
+Beyond the official documentation there are endless possibilities for combining tools, platforms, languages, and products.
 By submitting a tutorial you can share your experience and help others who are solving similar problems.

 Community tutorials are stored in Markdown files on